 Fasting in the Bible

 The practice of fasting is mentioned numerous times in the Bible as a reaction to various circumstances.
 Here are some of the main reasons people fasted in the Bible:

+Fasting for repentance.
 Fasting was an act of repentance, as when the king of Nineveh ordered a fast after the preaching of Jonah (Jonah 3:5-9).
 The prophet Joel also connects fasting and prayers of repentance in Joel 2:12-13: “‘Now therefore,’ says the LORD, ‘turn to Me with all your heart, with fasting, with weeping, and with mourning.’
 So rend your heart, and not your garments; return to the LORD your God, for He is gracious and merciful, slow to anger, and of great kindness; and He relents from doing harm.”

 Fasting during times of mourning.
 Fasting was also a reaction to intense grief, as when the bones of Saul and his sons were buried (1 Samuel 31:13).
 Nehemiah also expressed his grief about the conditions facing the Jews and Jerusalem with fasting and prayer: “So it was, when I heard these words, that I sat down and wept, and mourned for many days; I was fasting and praying before the God of heaven” (Nehemiah 1:4).

 Fasting for God’s deliverance.
 We also find people fasting when God’s deliverance was needed, as when King Jehoshaphat was approached by a large invading army.
 “And Jehoshaphat feared, and set himself to seek the LORD, and proclaimed a fast throughout all Judah.
 So Judah gathered together to ask help from the LORD; and from all the cities of Judah they came to seek the LORD” (2 Chronicles 20:3-4).

 The Bible also gives instructions about the attitude and approach we should have in fasting.
 Jesus warned about hypocritical fasting, trying to show off or make others feel sorry for us.In the New Testament, Anna, the prophetess, is described as serving God day and night with fasting and prayers (Luke 2:37).
 We read that John the Baptist taught his disciples to fast and Jesus Christ said His disciples would fast after His death (Mark 2:18-20).

 The Bible also gives instructions about the attitude and approach we should have in fasting.
 Jesus warned about hypocritical fasting, trying to show off or make others feel sorry for us (Matthew 6:16-17).
 Instead we should not “appear to men to be fasting, but to your Father who is in the secret place” (verse 18).
 So when we fast, we are to do it to humble ourselves before God and draw closer to Him.
 Fasting should never be done to show off our righteousness to other people.

 Isaiah also contrasts selfish fasting with godly fasting marked by care and concern for others (Isaiah 58:3-10).
 Instead of fasting “for strife and debate” and fasting to try to make God hear and do what we want (verse 4), we need a very different perspective.
 God said, “Is this not the fast that I have chosen: to loose the bonds of wickedness, to undo the heavy burdens, to let the oppressed go free, and that you break every yoke?” (verse 6).